emredagli/physics-constants-explorer/research/README.md

 The results found in this research are only numerical explorations, they are not a physical proof or a derivation!

-Not sure if a similar physical hard explorer program has been implemented before.
+I am not sure if a similar physical constant explorer program has been implemented before.
 If it has been implemented already, I hope this approach gives a new perspective on helping us to understand the mystery of nature with good purposes!